- September 17, 1975

 - Hendrick Motorsports

-American stock car racing driver Jimmie Johnson deserved his place on the list as one of the greatest NASCAR drivers in a history when he took his seventh Sprint Cup Series title in 2016.
-Prior to that, he collected five consecutive championship titles from 2006 to 2010 and sixth trophies in 2013.
-Besides him, only two NASCAR drivers have seven titles – Richard Petty and Dale Earnhardt.
+American stock car racing driver Jimmie Johnson deserved his place on the list as one of the greatest NASCAR drivers in a history when he took his seventh NASCAR Cup Series title in 2016.

-Jimmie Johnson debuted in NASCAR in 1998 and since then he recorded more than 630 races in all three NASCAR national series, scoring 80 wins in the Cup Series races and one victory in the Busch Series.
-He spent his entire NASCAR Sprint Cup career in the Hendrick Motorsports' no 48 Chevrolet.
+Jimmie Johnson debuted in NASCAR in 1998 and since then he recorded more than 660 races in all three NASCAR national series, scoring 83 wins in the Cup Series races and one victory in the Busch Series.
+He spent his entire NASCAR career in the Hendrick Motorsports' 48 Chevrolet.
 Alongside NASCAR, Johnson participated seven times in the 24 hours of Daytona, finishing in second place two times (2005 and 2008).

 Little Jimmie started racing with motorcycles